inscapist/dotfiles/README.md

 - Useful information display with the help of `starship.rs`

 ### With interesting fonts
-- For UI, I use [Megrim](https://fonts.google.com/specimen/Megrim) but UnicaOne is cool too
+- For UI, I use [Megrim](https://fonts.google.com/specimen/Megrim) but [Unica One](https://fonts.google.com/specimen/Unica+One) is cool too
-- For code, I use Dank Mono, but I like Iosevka and Ubuntu Mono as well
+- For code, I use Dank Mono, but I like [Iosevka](https://github.com/be5invis/Iosevka) and [Ubuntu Mono](https://design.ubuntu.com/font/) as well
-- For terminal, I used Monoid and currently using JetBrains Mono
+- For terminal, I used Monoid and currently using [JetBrains Mono](https://www.jetbrains.com/lp/mono/)

 ## Installation